 Songs express joy and times of rejoicing.
 A good song motivates one when it’s hard to push forward in life and lifts one out of times of sadness.
 We see the power of this type of inspiring music in 1 Samuel 16:23, when David played the harp before Saul and the evil spirit left him.

-We may not have the best voice but we have a praise in our soul that has to get out!
+I don’t have the best voice but I have praise in my soul that I have to let out!

-We may be shy in front of other people, but we are living to please an audience of one!
+I’m shy in front of other people, but I’m living to please an audience of one!
 It doesn’t have to be in front of a crowd (yikes!).
-A praise can wring out of your spirit at anytime and in any place.
+Praise can wring out of your spirit at any time and in any place.

 Give your heart – your spirit – your soul permission to rejoice.
 God has been so good to us – so, Sing!

 You are an overcomer also.
 “Nay, in all these things we are more than conquerors through him that loved us,” (Rom.
 8:37, KJV).

 Those in Revelations had every right to sing, and so do you.
 Just sing!
 He’s worthy of it today!

 Copyright © Word For Life Says.com (Sharing any posts or lessons can only be done through the share buttons provided on this site from the original posts, lessons, and articles only.
 You can reblog from the original posts only using the reblog button provided, or share using the share buttons provided from these social media platforms: Facebook, Twitter, or Pinterest, etc., and they must be shared from the original posts only.
 All other repostings are prohibited.
 Posts and other items of interest found on this site MAY NOT BE COPIED AND PASTED, downloaded, uploaded, etc to another website or entity not listed (physical or electronic).
 See COPYRIGHT PAGE for more details.